casagou/joa/index.md

 ### MDA | Brampton (ON), Canada | February 2022 — February 2023

-* Space Systems Expertise — Oversaw systems engineering for on-orbit and planetary robotic systems, conducting space operations.
+* ** Space Systems Expertise ** — Oversaw systems engineering for on-orbit and planetary robotic systems, conducting space operations.
-* Project Management — Coordinated day-to-day execution of the multi-disciplinary project teams, ensuring alignment with technical, budgetary, and scheduling goals.
+* ** Project Management ** — Coordinated day-to-day execution of the multi-disciplinary project teams, ensuring alignment with technical, budgetary, and scheduling goals.
-* Requirements Architecture — Established high-level system requirements from end-user needs and analyzed and decomposed systems-level requirements across subsystems, ensuring cohesiveness and clarity.
+* ** Requirements Architecture ** — Established high-level system requirements from end-user needs and analyzed and decomposed systems-level requirements across subsystems, ensuring cohesiveness and clarity.
-* Engineering Innovation — Applied engineering insights for the design, development, test, integration, verification, validation and operation of cutting-edge space products and technologies.
+* ** Engineering Innovation ** — Applied engineering insights for the design, development, test, integration, verification, validation and operation of cutting-edge space products and technologies.
-* Design Strategy — Advocated for design methodologies such as 'design to cost', 'design for test', and 'design for manufacture', optimizing commercial space system productions.
+* ** Design Strategy ** — Advocated for design methodologies such as 'design to cost', 'design for test', and 'design for manufacture', optimizing commercial space system productions.
-* Documentation — Ensured comprehensive documentation of system architecture, interface requirements, and system/subsystem designs.
+* ** Documentation ** — Ensured comprehensive documentation of system architecture, interface requirements, and system/subsystem designs.
-* Analysis and Modeling — Led rigorous trade studies and modelling endeavours to provide a deeper understanding of system requirements and their progressive evolution.
+* ** Analysis and Modeling ** — Led rigorous trade studies and modelling endeavours to provide a deeper understanding of system requirements and their progressive evolution.
-* Test & Verification Leadership — Ctafted meticulous test plans and procedures, coordinated integration & testing activities, and assessed rigorous system requirements verification & validation.
+* ** Test & Verification Leadership ** — Ctafted meticulous test plans and procedures, coordinated integration & testing activities, and assessed rigorous system requirements verification & validation.
-* Problem Resolution — Troubleshot system anomalies, diagnosed root causes, and collaborated on technical resolutions, frequently involving a deep dive into telemetry analysis.
+* ** Problem Resolution ** — Troubleshot system anomalies, diagnosed root causes, and collaborated on technical resolutions, frequently involving a deep dive into telemetry analysis.
-* Business Synergy — Worked alongside project managers and stakeholders to keep projects on track and aided in cost estimation and proposals.
+* ** Business Synergy ** — Worked alongside project managers and stakeholders to keep projects on track and aided in cost estimation and proposals.

 ## Gas Turbine Applications Engineer — Systems Integrator

 ### MDS Gas Turbine Engine Solutions | Ottawa (ON), Canada | December 2013 — February 2022

-* Developed and deployed custom-built test facilities and test systems for aviation, industrial, and marine Gas Turbine (GT) engines, emphasizing the following areas:
-	+ Data Acquisition System (DAS) applications and software development
-	+ Instrumentation and control systems
-	+ Mechanical static and dynamic systems (including rotor-dynamics)
-	+ Aerodynamic and acoustics design
-	+ Environmental engineering
-	+ Manufacturing, fabrication, production, and assembly
-	+ Facilities planning and construction

-* A few projects I worked on:
-	+ Maintenance, Repair, and Overhaul (MRO) facilities:
-		- Air France Industries KLM Engineering & Maintenance (France) — CFM56-5B, CFM56-7B, GE90-115B, GE90-94B, EA GP7200, GEnx-1B, GEnx-2B
-		- GKN Aerospace (Sweden) — Volvo RM12 and RM16 (Gripen fighter jet)
-		- Standard Aero (formerly Vector Aerospace) (Canada) — P&WC JT15D (multiple variants)
-		- Lockheed Martin Commercial Engine Solutions (Canada) — CFM56-2A, CFM56-2B, CFM56-2C, CFM56-3, CFM56-5A, CFM56-5B, CFM56-5C, CFM56-7B, GE CF6-50C2
-		- Safran Aircraft Engine Services Morocco (Morocco) — CFM56 (multiple variants)
-		- Rolls-Royce (UK) — Consoles
-		- GA Telesis Engine Services (Finland) — CFM56-5B, CFM56-7B, GE CF6-80C2
-	+ Research and Development (R&D) facilities:
-		- Rolls-Royce/ NASA Stennis Space Center (USA) — Outdoor Jet Engine Test Facility (development and certification testing)
-		- Safran Aircraft Engines (formerly Snecma) (France) — CFM LEAP-1A (certification testing), CFM56 (endurance testing)
-		- MAN Energy Solutions (Germany) — Industrial Gas Turbine MGT6000-2S, MG8000-1S
-		- Siemens (Canada) — Industrial RB211
-		- MDS AeroTest/ GLACIER Test Facility (Canada) — Emissions analyser system support
-		- AVIC Commercial Aircraft Engines (ACAE) / Aeroengine Corporation of China (AECC) (China) — Fan, Booster, HPC, and Turbine (development testing)
-		- Shanghai Electric Blower Works Co.
-(China) — Compressor (development testing)

-* Interpreted contract technical requirements based on end-user needs and used these to develop project specifications, organize work breakdown structures, generate requirements matrices, and execute system-level project plans.
-* Maintained accountability through design, procurement, manufacturing, assembly, installation, commissioning and testing activities by maintaining tight liaison throughout their completion.
-* Developed execution strategies and communicated technical direction for the project's entire technical effort to achieve objectives defined by Management.
-Monitored activities and the generation of deliverables required to achieve the objectives and ensured any roadblocks were resolved.
-* Planned and managed the interfaces between the various subsystems that make up the project scope of work as well as between the various internal/external stakeholders on the individual subsystems.
-* Monitored test systems schedule, budget, and technical compliance.
-Identified, assessed, analyzed, and supported the design team with any related risks, nonconformances, change orders, or concerns.
-* Integrated multi-disciplinary knowledge of engineering to achieve the best overall product and service within the project's technical, cost and schedule constraints.
-Reviewed engineering team designs to ensure conformance and own multi-disciplinary.
-* Participated in the vendor selection process and liaised with the procurement Point of Contact to monitor vendor progress.
-* Planed the high-level engineering deliverable structure to support the smooth interface with the company Enterprise Resource Planning (ERP) system and procurement process.
-* Liaised with the production planner to track, monitor and manage the progress of work orders for materials ad subcontracts through the ERP system.
-* Traveled to customer sites worldwide to attend design reviews and monitor progress at the critical points of installation and commissioning.
-* Configured Data Acquisition System (DAS), prepared post-analysis report templates, created real-time display interfaces and automated test sequences to meet customer needs.
-* Defined the relevant engine and facility parameters to be measured and calculated by the Data Acquisition System (DAS) for engine turbine testing.
-* Designed the customer's operations consoles and the integration of HMI to control and monitor the DAS and facility equipment.
-* Developed verification and test plans.
-Wrote and ran in-house and on-site Acceptance Test Procedures (ATP) with customers to validate deliverables that comply with contract technical and commercial requirements.
-* Prepared/Supervised and reviewed technical documents: Engineering Specifications (ES), Design Briefs (DB), drawings (GA), Purchase Requests (PR), and Engineering Coordination Memos (ECM) for data acquisition software components, control/test systems, console design, and customer support.
-* Supported customer's operations of GT engine testing during and beyond the commissioning phase (Field Service Representative) for extended periods (6+ months).
-Troubleshoot system behaviour anomalies, determine root cause, and the appropriate technical resolution.
-* Provided on-site and remote customer training in collaboration with Customer Service.
-* Supported and prepared bids, proposals or tenders.

 * Developed and deployed custom-built turbine test facilities to accommodate complete aero-mechanical testing for aviation, industrial, and marine Gas Turbine (GT) engines, emphasizing the following areas:
 	+ Data Acquisition System (DAS) applications and software development